Packing Your First-Aid KitCompare Car Insurance Rates in 3 Steps

 - Emergency phone numbers, including contact information for your family doctor and pediatrician, local emergency service, emergency road service providers, and regional http://www.aapcc.orgPoison Control Center.

 - Small, waterproof flashlight with extra batteries.

 - Candles and matches for cold climates (never underestimate the lifesaving abilities of fire).

 - Child-safe sunscreen.

 - Hot-water bottle.

 Additional Items for Pets

-- Pet's health records, including local and national poison control numbers, and personal veterinarian's emergency contact number
+- Pet's health records, including local and national poison control number, and personal veterinarian's emergency contact number.